 IQSLES QUARRY 2016

 The transition of Isles Quarry West Industrial Area and derelict Quarry into Crest Nicholson's Hazlebourne Housing development has been a controversial issue for many years.
-This website contains over 20m seperate pages of evidence of the whole process, but I have attempted to strip the narrative to its bare bones here, but below are links to those pages.
+This website contains over 20 seperate pages of evidence of the whole process, but I have attempted to strip the narrative to its bare bones here, but below are links to those pages.
+I apologise if you go round in circles, but this section was built page by page from 2007 until now, and some stuff could be irrelevant or superceded.

 THE EARLY CONSPIRACY: